iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.royalmail.app.droid___8.0.7/report.md

 > postie didn't ring my buzzer, i have been in all day, not happy at all<br> :date: __2021-05-07 15:36:10__

-> just had a text to say my parcel will be delivered on May 4th, which was yesterday, royal mail still the useless clowns they have always been<br> :date: __2021-05-05 11:50:31__

 #### 1-star reviews